-Sexting (also known as youth produced sexual imagery) is the sharing of sexual imagery (photos or videos) by children
+Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
 Children includes everyone under the age of 18.

 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
 They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: